Gauge R&R: An Effective Methodology for Determining the Adequacy of a New Measurement System for Micron-level Metrology

 How to Cite:

-Hoffa, D. W. & Laux, C., (2007) “Gauge R&R: An Effective Methodology for Determining the Adequacy of a New Measurement System for Micron-level Metrology”, The Journal of Technology, Management, and Applied Engineering 23(4).
+Hoffa, D. W. & Laux, C., (2007) “Gauge R&R: An Effective Methodology for Determining the Adequacy of a New Measurement System for Micron-level Metrology”, Journal of Industrial Technology 23(4).